Tutorial 6a Kimball Tutorial 7 Tutorial 8

 2) Then came the electron-nuclear atom model of Rutherford-Bohr, G.N.
 Lewis, W. Pauli, E. Schrödinger - the birth of theoretical chemistry.
 This branch has had ups and downs but is now established beyond any doubt and is consulted, cited and used by the same famous names and some new ones, equally famous, like R.S.
 Mulliken, J.A.Pople and W. Kohn, or, on the experimental side D.Hodgkin (building on what has been started by the Bragg's), R.Ernst and K.Wüthrich.
 The theoreticians did'nt tell and the chemists did not ask, that they use completely different ideas of a molecular structure: A molecule is a unique system, not built from atoms like a wall with bricks, but characterized by a 3D electron density (with electronic kinetic zeropoint energy) shaped by the electric field of the embedded nuclei which are kept at their locations in the molecule by an equilibrium of attracting and repelling electrostatic forces.
 It has stability if its local energy minimum can at least carry the zeropoint kinetic energy of the nuclei.
 And this notion is now proven, not by chemical decomposition studies, but by non destructive methodology, mainly by a large array of refined spectroscopic instrumentation: microwave, infrared, Raman, NMR, UV-Vis, X-ray, and several others.
 Some of these measure precisely the coordinates of the nuclei within the structure.
 Perhaps, mass spectrometry is still used similarly to one of the older chemical tools - carefully disintegrate a molecule and identify the fragments remaining to "build" a plausible, qualitative structure (meaning "shape" but no coordinates).

-tetrahedral shape is completely derivable from electrostatics and Pauli's principle, applied to the C+6 and 4 H+ nuclei and 10 electrons with zeropoint energy!
+state of CH4 and its tetrahedral shape is completely derivable from electrostatics and Pauli's principle, applied to the C+6 and 4 H+ nuclei and 10 electrons with zeropoint energy!
 Nothing else is necessary.
 It is much more difficult to derive CH4 from a neutral C and 4 neutral H atoms, a procedure not understandable by highschool mathematics, nor provable in the laboratory!
 The same is true for bonding angles ∠HNH or ∠HOH in NH3, H2O, respectively.
-How theoreticians come to quantitative answers in those three cases is their scientific process.
+How theoreticians come to quantitative answers in those cases is their scientific process.
 They may be using parts of atomic wavefunctions - orbitals defined in spherical symmetry ! - to approximate the unknown molecular wavefunction in a variational treatment, or they may be doing it with sine and cosine functions, gaussian bell shape functions, any other asymptotically complete (orthogonal) function set, or without it (like James-Coolidge or W. Kołos and L. Wolniewicz for H2), the ingredients are electrons and nuclei, not atoms.

 Where do we go from here?